Recognize the importance of pronoun reference.

 Use second-person pronouns only for direct address.

 You, your, yours, yourself and yourselves are the second-person pronouns.
 If you are directly addressing your readers, these pronouns are appropriate.
 For example, you can ask a question like "Have you ever ... ?" or "Do you remember when ...?" to connect with your readers and draw them into your argument.

 Second-person pronouns can also slip into our writing when they are not appropriate.
 Sometimes we want to distance ourselves from the material.
-Sometimes we so want to convince our readers of a point that we bring them in to the work when they don't belong.
+Sometimes we so want to convince our readers of a point that we bring them into the work when they do not belong.

 Read these examples:

 I never ride roller coasters because they make you throw up.

 In ancient Egypt, only the very rich were entombed; without sufficient wealth, you just got buried in the sand.